-- School and Career Counselor School and career counselors help students with academic and social skills.
+School and career counselors help students with academic and social skills.
 Ultimately, they help students select a future career through aptitude tests and one-on-one discussions.
 Many school counselors also coordinate student schedules and facilitate student and teacher training on bullying, mental health, and drug abuse prevention.
 These professionals earn a median annual salary of $57,040.
 The BLS projects jobs for school and career counselors to grow much faster than average at 8% between 2019-2029.

-- Instructional Coordinator Instructional coordinators, also referred to as curriculum developers, ensure quality instructional content.
+Instructional coordinators, also referred to as curriculum developers, ensure quality instructional content.
 They create curriculum plans, implement them, and test their effectiveness.
 These professionals work closely with teachers and serve as mentors.
 Instructional coordinators typically require a master's degree and five or more years of related experience.
 These professionals earn a median salary of $66,290 per year, and the BLS projects 6% employment growth between 2019-2029.

-- High School Teacher These instructors teach grades 9-12.
+These instructors teach grades 9-12.
 High school teachers typically focus on one or two subjects and equip learners with the knowledge necessary to enter the workforce or succeed in college.
 This position only requires a bachelor's degree, but many school districts offer higher salaries to teachers with an advanced teaching degree.
 High school teachers earn a median salary of $61,660 per year, and the BLS projects occupations to grow 4% from 2019-2029.

 Where to Work with a Teaching Degree